Abel-Slk/conFusion-React_client_for_Express/README.md

 # Complete App Overview (frontend + backend)
 A restaurant website with a React + Redux frontend and a MongoDB + Express backend.

-Logging into the website enables users to add comments to the dishes in the menu, as well as add dishes to their personal list of favorites.
+The website supports logging in, which enables users to add comments to the dishes in the menu, as well as add dishes to their personal list of favorites.

+See the screenshots folder both frontend and backend screens.

 # Frontend
 Implemented as a single page React app.
 Navigation is done via React Router.
 Application state is managed by Redux.